-As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs (6 congeners), and PCBs (54 congeners).
-Among the chemicals analyzed in fish tissue samples from Lake Isabella, only mercury levels were sufficiently high to impact consumption advice.
+As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes (5 congeners), DDTs (6 congeners), dieldrin, PBDEs (6 congeners), and PCBs (54 congeners).
+Among the chemicals analyzed in fish tissue samples from Lake Morena, only mercury levels were sufficiently high to impact consumption advice.

-All fish samples were prepared as skinless fillets, except for Threadfin Shad where samples were analyzed as whole organisms due to their small size.
+All fish samples were prepared as skinless fillets.
 Samples were analyzed as individual fish or composites.